kohkimakimoto/jitome/README.md

 ### init target

-`init` target is a special purpose target.
+The `init` target is a special purpose target.
-Is has only `script` property and runs when Jitome starts.
+It has only `script` property and runs when Jitome starts.

 ```yaml
 init: